turbinelabs/developer/reference/quickstart.md

 - Initialize your test zone if it doesn't already exist.
 - Launch tbnproxy.
 - Launch tbncollect.
-- Launch the three Prismatic Spray instances.
+- Launch the three demo app instances.

 > Note: In some cases the local Docker time may have drifted significantly
 > from your host's time.
 If this is the case, you'll see the following message